 Control ICANN Board governance Yes, although the DAF is responsible for the grant management and due diligence.
 Once funds are transferred, it is a legal donation to the DAF.
-ICANN stakeholder engagement Yes, the stakeholders can assist in deciding how grants should be allocated.
+ICANN stakeholder engagement As discussed in response to Charter Question #3, the CCWG recommends creating an Advisory Board and a Program Evaluation Panel comprised of community volunteers.
+These structures would exist regardless o the mechanisms chosen.
 Ability to sunset Yes International capabilities Private foundations are required to demonstrate foreign compliance with expenditure responsibility including pre-inquiry, grant agreements, reporting, confirmation of separate accounts, and listing on the annual tax filings.
-OFAC and due diligence functions would be performed by the DAF.
-Competence Start up process Minimal 11 , ICANN chooses a DAF partner.
+Competence Start up process Minimal 10 , ICANN chooses a DAF partner.
 Team responsible for grant requests, implementation, evaluation, oversight Shared between ICANN and DAF, ICANN determines that partnership.
-Communications ICANN resources may be allocated for public relations and external content.
+Communications ICANN resources may be allocated for public relation and external content.
 Administrative: audit, legal, investment responsibilities, risk management ICANN directed funds are managed by ICANN.
 The DAF directed funds are managed by the DAF.
-Cost Start-up cost Minimal.
-Possible legal fees as bylaw changes may be needed.
-General annual expenses Smaller staff to manage ICANN internal responsibilities, note: DAFs often charge a 1-2% annual management fee in addition to investment fees.